hawolt/audiosource-extension/README.md

 4. Click the Join button to make Hymnify join your Twitch Chat
 5. Promote Hymnify to moderator `/mod Hymnify`
 6. Add the website that you are using to the whitelist, for example `youtube.com`
+7. Refresh the tab playing music to make sure Hymnify is properly loaded
-7. Enable the extension by turning it on, click on the red indicator (green: on, red: off)
+8. Enable the extension by turning it on, click on the red indicator (green: on, red: off)
-8. Use the command !song in your Chat, the cooldown is 15 seconds.
+9. Use the command !song in your Chat, the cooldown is 15 seconds.

+*something not working? join my [discord](https://discord.hawolt.com) and ask ahead!*

 ## Setup using Nightbot (deprecated, scheduled for deletion)